akhilapram/GRACE-Learned-Representations/README.md

 Full datasets for the national, state, and county model can be found in the dataset folder.

-Queried data for the learned representations and satellite data are also available.
+Queried data for the learned representations model are available [here](https://drive.google.com/drive/folders/1ppam-mXSu1lU5qwdWOx9BMLIzPB-4mdz?usp=sharing).
+Queried data for satellite data model are available [here](https://drive.google.com/drive/folders/1B5eDUypqXSWVLgMp2x-NSRVlpkgsg9AT?usp=sharing).

 ## Pre-trained Tile2Vec model